thhung/SentAnaly/README.md

 ## TODO List
 - [x] Setting up the baseline
 - [x] Trying with different pretrained word embeddings
+- [x] Change the optimizer from Adam to Ranger (combination of Lookahead and RectAdam)
 - [ ] Adding Transformer
 - [ ] Applying for hate speech dataset
 - [ ] Fintuning and improving the model.